BlakeFrei/campaign-learn.en/help/acc/getting-started/creating-a-list-of-recipients.md

 snippet: y
 ---

+# Creating a list of recipients

 A list is a static set of recipients that can be targeted in delivery actions or updated during import operations or during workflow execution.
 A list of recipients is also referred to as audience.

 ## How to create an audience  {#how-to-create-an-audience}